Fortunatusmokaya/dreaded-v2/README.md

 > [!CAUTION]
 >
-> ***`This bot is not created nor endorsed by WhatsApp.
+> `This bot is not created nor endorsed by WhatsApp.
 Your account might be banned.
-Be careful not to cause spam.`***
+Be careful not to cause spam.`

 ---

 ## FEATURES
-This bot is a modification of the predecessor ***`dreaded-md`*** but in commonJs.
-It has group management features and some media commands as well as AI and many other features incorporated.
+This bot is a modification of the predecessor ***`dreaded-md`*** but we changed the module to commonJs.
+It has group management features, some media commands, image manipulation commands as well as AI and many other features incorporated.

 Our AI features use random APIs to run, so sometimes they may be down.